Associate Professor of History and Social Science Education Coordinator

-Karen Benjamin is an assistant professor of history and the coordinator of the social science education program at Saint Xavier University.
+Karen Benjamin is an associate professor of history and the coordinator of the social science education program at Saint Xavier University.
 She graduated with a Ph.D. in History and in Educational Policy Studies from the University of Wisconsin-Madison in the spring of 2007.
 Her research and teaching interests include twentieth-century U.S. history, the historical construction of race, the history of American education, and the history of the U.S. South.
-She received a National Academy of Education/Spencer Postdoctoral Fellowship in 2010 to begin work on her current book project, Segregation Built to Last: School Construction and the Formation of Segregated Housing Patterns in the Interwar South.
+She received a National Academy of Education/Spencer Postdoctoral Fellowship in 2010 and a Spencer Foundation Small Grant in 2013 to support her current book project, Segregation Built to Last: School Construction and the Formation of Segregated Housing Patterns in the Interwar South.

 Her research analyzes the relationship between the school construction boom of the 1920s and the development of residential segregation in southern cities, with a focus on Atlanta, Houston, and Raleigh.
-She argues that during the early twentieth century, southern school boards played a key role in creating residential segregation in what was once a region with significantly integrated housing patterns.
+She argues that during the early twentieth century, southern school boards and local planning commissions used school site selection to create residential segregation in cities where mixed-race housing patterns had been prevalent.
 This research project developed from a case study of a 1920s school building program in Raleigh, North Carolina, which continues to influence residential patterns in that city.
 Her recent article on this topic appeared in a special issue of the Journal of Urban History (Spring 2012) that examines the broader connections between schooling and suburbanization in the United States.

 - Community-Based Learning Course Development Grant, Saint Xavier University, 2012

 - National Academy of Education/Spencer Postdoctoral Fellowship, 2010-2011